State-wide Work for Building Health Center and DV Program Partnerships

 Utilizing health information technology safely and effectively is an important piece of supporting the health center efforts to address and prevent IPV, HT, and exploitation.
 It is also critical to maintain confidentiality and ensure privacy of data to promote the safety of survivors, while also informing patients how health information will be handled, and respecting […]

-Migratory Agriculture Seasonal Workers Health
+Migratory and Seasonal Agricultural Workers Health

 People Experiencing Homelessness